 |Average Discounts on Repairs and Maintenance||Ranging from 10% to 15%|

 A fleet card allows a business to purchase fuel and pay for repairs or maintenance within a network of authorized fuel and maintenance merchants.
 It can also provide detailed reporting for each transaction.
 A fuel card also allows the businesses to keep track of the transactions but its sole purpose can be limited to fuel purchase only.

-There are costs associated with the use of both cards.
+There are costs associated with the use of both cards and in some cases a small business credit card may be a better option.
 However, both allow the company to enjoy discounts and rewards on their purchases.
 If neither of these cards seem right for your company fleet, it might be a good idea to check out freight factoring.

 How to Qualify for A Fleet Card